Two Calculation Pathways

 - Output 2 – chemical equilibrium with mineral phases

-whereas the input water (raw data) is usually neither in the state of chemical equilibrium nor is it charge-balanced.
+In contrast, the input water (e.g. water analysis) is neither in a state of equilibrium nor exactly charge-balanced.

-According to the above scheme the results of the calculations are presented in form of tables with three columns: Input, Output 1 and Output 2.
+According to the above schema, the results of the calculations are presented in tables with three columns: Input, Output 1, and Output 2.

-The charge-balanced solution Output 1 (of the left pathway) enters the calculation to determine the calcium carbonate saturation state.
+The charge-balanced solution Output 1 (of the left pathway) enters the calculation to examine the carbonate system and the calcium carbonate saturation state.

-Both options simulate a so-called ‘open system’ where the solution stays in contact with an unlimited reservoir of CO2 and/or O2.
+These options simulate a so-called open system where the solution stays in contact with an infinite reservoir of CO2 and/or O2.
 Thus, in the first option, a definite amount of CO2 is added or removed from the solution in order to establish the given partial pressure of CO2 gas.
 In the second case, a definite amount of O2 is added or removed from the solution in order to establish the given pe value (redox potential).